Table Tennis has played a huge part in my life and in many ways I owe my success to the sport

-I aspired to become great as a table tennis player and often researched in order to find the best the sport had to offer, in my quest to reach my table tennis dreams.
+I aspired to become great as a table tennis player and often researched in order to find the best players, coaches and clubs, in my quest to reach my table tennis dreams.

 I travelled all over and around London seeking players, clubs and coaches for my personal development.
 I was willing to go anywhere and pay any price for the best coach, I clearly remember working as a Domino's pizza delivery boy and spending my hard earned cash on TT.

 Michelle Gadal came to England after coaching, Jean Philip Gatien (1993 world champion) and I decided I wanted him to coach me.
 I managed to get his phone number and so called him, begging Michelle to coach me.
 His answer was a clear no, because he was the national coach and it would be conflict of interest.
 I offered him £40ph, back in 1997, in today's money it would be approximately £80.
 For me personally, it was around 12 hours work at Domino's but I was more than willing!
 Just so I could gain some words of wisdom form a coach who produced a World Champion.